ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 The **Beatmap Spotlights** (or just *Spotlights*, formerly *Ranking Charts*) is a recurring curation program for recommending and highlighting [beatmaps](/wiki/Beatmap) for their excellent and unique gameplay and design.
 It is accompanied by a [seasonal league](#spotlights-seasons), where players compete on said maps for [badge prizes](#rewards).

-The current season is the Summer 2022 season.
+The current season is the Winter 2023 season.

 The [Beatmap Spotlight Curators group page](https://osu.ppy.sh/groups/48) lists all of the team members.
 See the [Beatmap Spotlight Curators article](/wiki/People/The_Team/Beatmap_Spotlight_Curators) page for a more detailed listing of all the roles within the BSC.